hainesgreg/100-days-of-code/log.md

 #2)Inside the 'encrypt' function, shift each letter of the 'text' forwards in the alphabet by the shift amount and print the encrypted text.
 #3)Call the encrypt function and pass in the user inputs.
 You should be able to test the code and encrypt a message.

+### Day 16, 17, 18: Tues 3rd Jan 2023, Weds 4th Jan 2023, Thurs 5th Jan 2023

+After a long break over Christmas its back to the grind and picking up where i left off and finishing the Caeser Cipher app.

+**What I Covered on day 16 and 17**:
 **Part 2
 Decryption**